LiangWenshuo1118/doc/example-of-param.md

 The labeling related keys specify the detalis of labeling tasks. "fp_style" specifies software for First Principles. "fp_task_max" and "fp_task_min" specify the minimum and maximum of structures to be calculated in `02.fp` of each iteration. "fp_pp_path" and "fp_pp_files" specify the location of psuedo-potential file to be used for 02.fp. "fp_incar" specifies input file for VASP.
 INCAR must specify KSPACING and KGAMMA.

 Here, a minimum of 1 and a maximum of 20 structures will be labeled using the VASP code with the INCAR provided at "....../INCAR_methane" and POTCAR provided at "....../methane/POTCAR" in each iteration.
-Note that the order of elements in POTCAR should correspond to the order in `type_map`.
+Note that the order of elements in POSCAR and POTCAR should correspond to the order in `type_map`.

 All the keys of the DP-GEN are explained in detail in the section Parameters.